 Indigenous Student Success Program

 The Indigenous Student Success Program commenced on 1 January 2017.
 Under the program, universities share in $67.5 million in 2017 to offer scholarships, tutorial assistance and other support helping Aboriginal and Torres Strait Islander people to participate, successfully progress through university, and graduate.
 The funding for 2016–17 is $33.7 million and for 2017–18 it is $68.0 million.
 The program features a loading that recognises the additional support students from remote and regional locations require.

 Indigenous Advancement Strategy

-The Indigenous Advancement Strategy began on 1 July 2014 and replaced more than 150 individual programmes and activities with five flexible, broad-based programmes:
+The Indigenous Advancement Strategy began on 1 July 2014 and replaced more than 150 individual programs and activities with five flexible, broad based programs:

 - Jobs, Land and Economy;

 - Culture and Capability; and

 Through these five broad programs, the Indigenous Advancement Strategy supports a wide range of activities, including many activities designed by Indigenous communities and organisations to achieve local aspirations.